adobe/aio-lib-ims/README.md

 | client_id | The IMS (Oauth2) Client ID.
 This is the _API Key_ in the integration overview of the Adobe I/O Console. |
 | client_secret | The IMS (OAUth2) Client Secret |
 | technical_account_id | The _Technical Account ID_ from the integration overview screen in the I/O Console
-| technical_account_email | The _Technical Account Email_ from the integration overview screen in the I/O Console
 | meta_scopes | An array of meta scope names.
 These are the labels of one ore more special properties in the sample _JWT payload_.
 They can be found in the _JWT_ tab of the I/O Console integration in the _JWT payload_ properties of the form `"https://<ims-host>/s/ent_dataservices_sdk": true,`.
 There may be one or more of depending on the services to which the integration is subscribed.
 The values to list in the *meta_scopes* property are the last segment of the URL.
 In the example case, this would be `ent_dataservices_sdk`. |
 | ims_org_id | The _Organization ID_ from the integration overview screen in the I/O Console. |
 | private_key | The private key matching any one of the _Public Keys_ of the integration.
 This can be the private key all in one line as a string, or an array of strings (each element is a line from the key file)  |